What to do when your partner has chronic fatigue? Tips from a supportive husband!

 Acknowledge the seriousness.

 you have to acknowledge that chronic fatigue can be serious because when develops into chronic fatigue syndrome, people often stay in bed for months, even years, without getting up.
-Since the illness lasts for many months or years, and only a small percentage of people can fully recover.
+Since the illness lasts for many months or years, only a small percentage of people can fully recover.

 Your partner may feel tired a lot of the time and seek help from doctors, however, if they experience long-lasting fatigue, it is not chronic fatigue syndrome, so don’t get alarmed!